n123git/YWSaveEditor/README.md

 A: Simply copy-paste the custom Yo-kai data into the `yokai.js` file located in the `data` folder of the editor.
 This will let the editor recognize and display your custom entries instead of leaving it blank.

 **Q: Can this editor change the rank of a Yo-kai?**
-A: No. This is a save editor focused on save data manipulation, not a full game editor or modder.
-For changing ranks or other in-game logic, please use specialized tools such as [Albatross](https://example.com/albatross) or similar.
+A: No. This is a save editor, not a game editor or modder.
+For modding the game, please use other tools such as [Albatross](https://github.com/Tiniifan/Albatross).

+**Q: Does the editor support all versions of Yo-kai Watch 2?**
+A: This editor is tested on EUR and USA v2.0, but will work for all 2.0 versions, and may work for 1.0 and JP versions, albeit with limited support.

-**Q: Does the editor support Yo-kai Watch 1 or other versions?**
+**Q: Does the editor support Yo-kai Watch 1 or other games?**
 A: Currently, the editor is only designed for Yo-kai Watch 2 saves.
 Support for other versions may be added in the future.

 **Q: Is it safe to edit my save with this editor?**